jamestrenda/sanity-with-staging-env/README.md

    I guess if we ever needed to go back in time to a specific commit, we would need to add that deployment URL to our CORS settings in Sanity, but that **_should_** be a rare occurance.

 And there you have it.
-Two separate environments with Sanity and Remix.
+Two separate environments with Sanity and Remix. :partying_face:

-<p class="important">IMPORTANT: Due to Sanity's real-time nature, if you don't want to affect the production dataset while doing local development, you must set the SANITY_DATASET environment variable to "staging".
-In fact, with our fancy new multi-environment setup, it's probably never wise to use the production dataset during local development.</p>
+**IMPORTANT: Due to Sanity's real-time nature, if you don't want to affect the production dataset while doing local development, you must set the SANITY_DATASET environment variable to "staging".
+In fact, with our fancy new multi-environment setup, it's probably never wise to use the production dataset during local development.**

 ## Use GitHub Actions as a CI/CD pipeline